• Skip to primary navigation

 Hint: If you have a salad dressing shaker bottle or jar with a lid, add all of the salad ingredients together and shake well until blended.

-• dijon olive oil red wine vinegar salad dressing on a spoon
+red wine vinegar and olive oil salad dressing

 Hint: Keep the salad dressing and dry salad separated until ready to serve.